liaochunyang/liaochunyang.github.io/_pages/about.md

 Short bio
 =====

-I am currently a fourth-year graduate student in the <a href="https://www.math.tamu.edu" target="_blank">Department of Mathematics at Texas A&M University</a> under the supervision of <a href="https://www.math.tamu.edu/~foucart/" target="_blank">Dr.Simon Foucart</a>.
-My research interests are approximation theory, mathematical data science, optimization, (deep) learning theory and in particular their intersections.
+I am currently a fourth-year graduate student in the <a href="https://www.math.tamu.edu" target="_blank">Department of Mathematics at Texas A&M University</a>, working under the supervision of <a href="https://www.math.tamu.edu/~foucart/" target="_blank">Dr.Simon Foucart</a>.
+My research interests are mathematical data science, approximation theory, optimization, (deep) learning theory and in particular their intersections.
 Currently, I am working on optimal recovery which is a subfield of Approximation Theory.
 The main goal is designing tractable algorithms to recover/learn a function with non-random, even unfavorable observations.

-Before the current position at Texas A&M Univeristy, I was a master student at the Department of Mathematics, Texas A&M University as well.
-I received my B.S. degree in Applied Mathematics at Dalian Maritime University.
+Please look at my research page for more details.

-This page was last updated on Aug 20, 2021.
+This page was last updated on Nov 17, 2021.

 Contact Info
 =====